Should I appoint an agency, or recruit in-house?

 “Why should I pay an agency when I can employ someone in-house on a full-time basis?”

 This is one of the most common questions agencies get asked, and it is a completely valid one.
-Especially now all businesses are looking at cost saving measures in a post Covid world.
+Especially now all businesses are looking at cost-saving measures in a post-Covid world.

 Getting a real return on investment from your marketing budget is one of the biggest challenges facing directors of marketing and business development.

 I’ll be honest with you; an agency isn’t the right fit for every business.
-It depends on budget and where the business is in terms of its growth strategy.
+It depends on the budget and where the business is in terms of its growth strategy.

 Recognising when the right time is to appoint an agency versus when to recruit internally can help support major milestones in your business and can often provide a creative addition to a lean in-house team.